terence410/array-to-google-sheets/README.md

 # Creds

+1. Go to the Google [Developers Console](https://console.developers.google.com/cloud-resource-manager)
+2. Select or Create Project
+3. Dashboard > Enable APIs and Services > Enable the Drive API for your project
+4. Credentials > Create Service Account Key
+5. Select Json Key type and save the downloaded json file to your project
+6. Once you have created the services account, you will have an email xxx@xxx.iam.gserviceaccount.com. **Go to your Goggle Sheets file and shared the edit permission to the email address.**
-- For more details, please refer to https://www.npmjs.com/package/google-spreadsheet
+2. For more details, please refer to https://www.npmjs.com/package/google-spreadsheet

 # Formula